XinyueTan/Natural-Language-Processing/README.md

 ## Definitions and concepts
-1. Supervised machine learning: each item in the training data (typically a vector) is labeled with a desired output value (also called the supervisory signal).
+1. **Supervised machine learning**: each item in the training data (typically a vector) is labeled with a desired output value (also called the supervisory signal).
     * Classification come under supervised learning

-2. Unsupervised machine learning: used to draw inferences from datasets consisting of input data without labeled responses.
+2. **Unsupervised machine learning**: used to draw inferences from datasets consisting of input data without labeled responses.
     * Cluster analysis, which is used for exploratory data analysis to find hidden patterns or grouping in data.

-3. Overfitting:  is a modeling error which occurs when a function is too closely fit to a limited set of data points, but make poor predictions for new, previously unseen cases.
+3. **Overfitting**:  is a modeling error which occurs when a function is too closely fit to a limited set of data points, but make poor predictions for new, previously unseen cases.
 This is because it may learn the random noise in the training data rather than only its essential, desired features.

-4. Cross-validation: technique used to minimize overfitting risks.
+4. **Cross-validation**: technique used to minimize overfitting risks.
 It partitions the example data randomly into training and test sets to internally validate the model's predictions.
 This process of data partitioning, training, and validation is repeated over several rounds, and the validation results are then averaged across rounds.
-    * *K-fold cross validation* is a resampling procedure used to validate machine learning models on a limited data sample.
+    * **K-fold cross validation** is a resampling procedure used to validate machine learning models on a limited data sample.
 K refers to the number of groups that a given data sample is to be split into.

    **Procedure**:
       1. shuffle the dataset randomly